LordOfTheStack/UI5-Interop-System/README.md

 ## Samples

 A working sample is included, it contains three UI5 applications
-**sample.container** : a sample container app, complete with Master/Detail/Right/Header/InnerRight panels for navigation, and the option for users to shift content between the Main and Right hand panels
+**sample.container** : a sample container app, complete with Master/Detail/Right/Header/InnerRight panels for navigation, and the option for users to shift content between the Main and Right hand panels, also has routes for setting the default master/detail contents from hyperlinks
 **sample.demoapp1** : just a normal split app Master/Detail using a static json model for data
 **sample.demoapp2** : a nothing app, just used to demonstrate that app1 can navigate to app2 and run at the same time